EsraOzkaya/EWALectureNotes/README.md

 Term Exam will be on May 5th at 1:00pm (Derslik 4 - Derslik 5).

+Final Exam will be on 3rd of June at 10:00am (Derslik 1 - Derslik 2).

 To register for the BBM488 - Web Services Lab. follow the link [here](http://web.cs.hacettepe.edu.tr/~bbm488)

 You can register to lecture site for piazza with the link [here](https://piazza.com/hacettepe.edu.tr/spring2014/bbm490).